Ghost gums standing in the dry red country of Central Australia

 Agricultural families live by seasons and generations.
 The industry that looks after their wealth runs on a different clock entirely.

 There's a kind of farmer who plants trees he'll never see grown.
-He puts a red gum in the ground in 1948 — not for him, not for his children, but for his grandchildren's children, who haven't been born yet.
+He puts a red gum in the ground in 1948, for grandchildren who haven't been born yet.
 The tree will be ready somewhere around 2080.

-The industry that looks after their wealth runs on a different clock entirely.
-Monthly fact sheets.
-Quarterly performance calls.
-The financial press, day in and day out, asking what the market did this morning and what the Fed might do this afternoon.
+The industry that looks after their wealth runs on a different clock.
+Monthly fact sheets, quarterly performance calls, and a financial press asking what the market did this morning and what the Fed might do this afternoon.

 The conventional wealth management cadence wasn't built for the principals of farming families.
-It was built for the system that surrounds it — for analysts who report monthly, for compliance regimes that demand quarterly disclosure, for advisers whose own performance is measured on rolling 12-month windows.
+It was built for the system around them: analysts who report monthly, compliance regimes that demand quarterly disclosure, advisers whose own performance gets measured on rolling twelve-month windows.

-When you push a 50-year horizon through a 90-day reporting cycle, two things tend to happen.
-The first is noise — small movements that don't matter at the level the family operates start looking like signal.
-The second is pressure — pressure to act, to do something, to demonstrate value through activity rather than judgment.
+Push a fifty-year horizon through a ninety-day reporting cycle and two things happen.
+Small movements that don't matter at the level the family operates start to look like signal.
+The pressure builds to act, to show value through activity rather than judgment.
+Both wear away at the long view over time.

 The long view

-When you take the long horizon seriously — really seriously, not as marketing — it changes what you can actually do with capital.
+When you take that horizon seriously, and not as a line in a brochure, it changes what you can actually do with capital.

-You can hold genuinely illiquid assets.
-Water rights, infrastructure, private credit, agricultural land — the things that pay you for being patient rather than penalising you for being impatient.
-Most wealth management businesses can't hold them in any real way, because their reporting and review cycles can't tolerate the absence of a daily price.
+You can hold the slow assets — water entitlements, infrastructure, private credit, farmland — the ones that reward patience.
+Most wealth managers can't hold them in any real way, because their reporting and review cycles can't tolerate the absence of a daily price.

-You can compound through downturns.
-The wealth most of these families have built was assembled over four, five, six generations.
-None of it was built by selling when others were selling.
+You can also compound through the downturns.
+The wealth most of these families have built was assembled over four, five, six generations, and almost none of it came from selling when everyone else was selling.
+Most of it came from simply continuing when others stopped.

-You can sit with us and have the conversations that genuinely take time — about succession, about structures, about the next generation and the one after that.
-Larapinta Private orchestrates the capability around the family so those conversations are properly informed when they happen.
+It also leaves room for the conversations that take real time.
+Succession, structures, the next generation and the one after that.
 None of that fits inside a quarterly review.
-It fits inside a relationship that assumes decades.
+It needs a relationship that assumes decades.

-The cadence of decades isn't a style of investing.
-It's a way of looking at money — and at the families that money sits inside — that takes seriously the timeframes the families themselves take seriously.
+The cadence of decades is a way of looking at money, and at the families that money sits inside, that takes the families' own timeframes seriously.
+It's most of the reason the firm exists.

 The red gum will be ready around 2080.
-We won't see it.
-But the people we're looking after the wealth for, and the people they're looking after the wealth for, will.
+The family that planted it won't see it, and neither will I. But the people they're looking after the wealth for will, and the generation after them.

 Troy Armstrong